-Would you float in ice-cold water for the northern lights?
-Northern lights floating is a unique and fun way to experience the northern lights.
-You’re surrounded by peace and quiet and the gentle softness of water under the glowing display of northern lights in the sky.
-The warming flotation suits will make sure that you don’t feel cold.
-Northern lights floating is arranged in Rovaniemi, the capital of Finnish Lapland, by Safartica.
+Would you float in ice-cold water for the Northern Lights?
+Northern Lights floating is a unique and fun way to experience the Northern Lights.
+You’re surrounded by peace and quiet and the gentle softness of water under the glowing display of Northern Lights above Rovaniemi.
+The warm flotation suits ensure you don’t feel cold.

 Night in a glass igloo

-Lying on a soft reindeer hide under a colourful display of northern lights – sound like a thing for you?
-In a glass igloo, you can watch the northern lights comfortably indoors, on a bed.
-There are glass igloos and accommodation designed for watching the northern lights all over Lapland.
-Locations such as the Aurora Bubble in Nellim and the glass igloos of Luosto guarantee a comfortable setting for watching the northern lights.
+Lying on a soft reindeer hide under a colorful display of Northern Lights – sound like a thing for you?
+In a glass igloo, you can watch the Northern Lights comfortably indoors, on a bed.
+There are glass igloos and accommodation designed for watching the Northern Lights all over Lapland.
+Locations such as the Aurora Bubble in Nellim and the glass igloos of Luosto guarantee a comfortable setting for watching the Northern Lights.
 The lights are so captivating you’ll find it hard to go to sleep.

-Sitting by a fire, sipping hot cocoa out of a guksi and sleeping outdoors are part of every Laplander’s nature experience.
-Far away from the lights of the city, in the dark night of Lapland, the northern lights are at their brightest.
-Sit quietly and enjoy the embrace of the northern lights.
+Sitting by a fire, sipping hot cocoa out of a guksi (carved wooden cup) and sleeping outdoors are the best parts of any Lapland’s nature experience.
+Far away from the lights of the city, in the dark night of Lapland, the Northern Lights are at their brightest.
+Sit quietly and enjoy the embrace of the Northern Lights.
 Become a part of nature.
-Camping independently is challenging in the winter conditions, which is why you should turn to the locals for advice.
-Teepee accommodation is provided by Luxury Action, who specialise in luxurious wilderness expeditions.
+Camping independently is challenging in the winter conditions, which is why you should turn to locals for advice.
+Teepee accommodation is provided by Luxury Action, who specialize in luxurious wilderness expeditions.

 Reindeer or husky sleigh rides

-Being transported by animals in the forest is an ecological way to get to enjoy the northern lights.
-Snow will blow under the sleigh while the scenery changes as reindeer and huskies take you across the wilderness.
-You’ll be closer to nature when you’re not surrounded by the noise of vehicle engines, so feel the winter on your face and let the cold air gently bite you on the cheek.
+Being transported by animals in the forest is an ecological way to get to enjoy the Northern Lights.
+Snow will blow under the sleigh while the scenery changes as reindeer or huskies take you across the wilderness.
+You’ll be closer to nature when you’re not surrounded by the noise of vehicle engines, so feel the winter on your face and let the cold air gently kiss you on the cheek.
 Husky and reindeer sleigh rides are arranged all over Lapland.

-The frosty snow crunches under your shoes as you delve deeper into a Lappish forest.
-The thick snow is not an obstacle when you wear snow shoes.
-The silence of the forest can be almost intimidating, but the darkness is ideal for observing the northern lights crackling in the night sky.
+The frosty snow crunches under your shoes as you delve deeper into a Lapland forest.
+The thick snow is not an obstacle when you wear snowshoes.
+The silence of the forest can be almost intimidating, but the darkness is ideal for observing the Northern Lights crackling in the night sky.
 Breathe in the fresh, cold air and enjoy the light show.
 You can proceed at your own pace and stop as many times as you want.
 Don’t forget to bring food!
 Snow shoes are lent and rented by hotels and safari businesses.

 If you’re looking for action and speed, jump on a snowmobile.
-The snowmobile will take you quickly away from the lights of the city to see the northern lights.
-In winter, the snowmobile is a popular ride in Lapland, also used for work by reindeer herders travelling after free range reindeer.
+The snowmobile will take you quickly away from the lights of the downtown to see the Northern Lights.
+In winter, the snowmobile is a popular ride in Lapland, used for work by reindeer herders following free range reindeer.
 Snowmobile rental companies will provide you with all the necessary equipment from a helmet to a warm driving suit, allowing you to focus on the thrill of speed.

-For photography enthusiasts, the northern lights provide a unique learning experience.
-Hunting for the fire-tailed foxes in the sky is not an easy task, but it can be done with good tips – and patience.
+For photography enthusiasts, the Northern Lights provide a unique learning experience.
+Hunting for the fire-tailed foxes in the sky is not an easy task, but it can be accomplished with a few good tips – and patience.
 Equip your backpack with a tripod and a camera capable of slow shutter speeds.
 Remember to dress warmly as well!
-If you’re not sure about going on a northern lights expedition on your own or if you need photography tips from a professional, you can take part in a northern lights photography expedition arranged in Lapland by businesses such as Beyond Arctic.
+If you’re not sure about going on a Northern Lights expedition on your own or if you need photography tips from a professional, you can take part in a Northern Lights photography expedition arranged in Lapland by businesses such as Beyond Arctic.